Le Messager Ngozi FC

-Le Messager Ngozi Football Club, commonly referred to as Le Messager FC is a Burundian professional football club based in Ngozi, Ngozi Province of Burundi, that plays in Ligue A, the top division of Burundi football.
+Le Messager Football Club, commonly referred to as Le Messager FC is a Burundian professional football club based in Ngozi, Ngozi Province of Burundi, that plays in Ligue A, the top division of Burundi football.

 Founded in 2005, Le Messager have won three league titles and one Burundian Cup.
 The club plays its home matches at 5,000 capacity Stade Urukundo.

 History

 The club was founded in 2005, when the late president Pierre Nkurunziza decided to set up “Le Messager” football academies.
 Le Messager Ngozi had won promotion from the second division at the end of the 2011–12 season finished their first season in the top-flight of Burundi football, 2012–13, on the 5th place.